How to develop and excite generation Y and Z

 Even greater returns from the Next Level program

-Amanda - "It's very complicated to learn new behaviors.
+Amanda: "It's very complicated to teach new behaviors.
 It is a matter of long breath to keep it up.
 After a course or training you are often very enthusiastic, you start doing things differently, but the danger is that it does not stick and you fall back into your old behavior.
-I think that by using the Talent Manager we get much more return from our training.
+I think that by using the Talent Manager we get much more return from our trainings.
 That everything that is learned is actually applied in practice.
 I really believe that we are making even more of a difference with this and further increasing the quality of the Next Level program."

 Want to write your own Growth story?